wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation/includes/install-configure-prerequisites.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the continue button in order receipt.](../media/continue.png)](../media/continue.png#lightbox)

-## Task 4: Configure Prerequisite configurations
+## Task 4: Configure prerequisite configurations

 Now that we have necessary licenses and the necessary platform elements created, in this task we'll walk through the pre-requisite configurations that need to be set up before Microsoft Cloud for Financial Services Capabilities can be installed.